Online Multi Camera-IMU Calibration: Introduction

 \section{Introduction}

 For any mobile robotic system, localization is key to the success of a mission.
-The ability of a mobile platform to precisely determine its location within a local reference frame is paramount to the subsequent problems of navigation, path planning, and control.
-Historically, high accuracy localization has been achieved using a combination of measurements from an Inertial Measurement Unit (IMU) and Global Navigation Satellite System, colloquially referred to as GPS.
-The success of this combination of sensors came from the high update rates achievable by IMUs with relatively good dead-reckoning accuracy over short time periods, and the zero drift, lower-rate corrections coming from the GPS receiver.
+The ability for a vehicle or robot to precisely determine its location within a local reference frame is paramount to the subsequent problems of navigation, path planning, and control.
+Historically, high accuracy localization was achieved using a combination of an Inertial Measurement Unit (IMU) and a Global Navigation Satellite System (GNSS), colloquially referred to as GPS.
+The success of this combination of sensors came from the high update rates achievable by IMUs with relatively good accuracy over short time periods, and the zero drift corrections coming from the GPS.

 Unfortunately, GPS aided navigation is often unavailable or inaccurate due to environmental factors.
-For example, any system that is indoors, underwater, or surrounded by tall buildings would be unable to reliably use GPS for localization.
+Any system that is indoors, underwater, or surrounded by tall buildings would be unable to reliably use GPS for localization.
 Additionally, high accuracy GPS receivers are often too large and expensive to deploy in large numbers for small robotics.
-In comparison, cameras are lightweight, inexpensive, and provide rich environmental feature information.
-As such, Visual Inertial Navigation Systems (VINS) leverage the robust information and combine these measurements with inertial sensors to provide high speed accurate localization \cite{OpenVINS,xVIO}.
+Comparatively, cameras are lightweight, inexpensive, and provide rich environmental information.
+As such, Visual Inertial Navigation Systems (V-INS) have sought to leverage the robust information and combine these measurements with inertial sensors to provide high speed and high accuracy localization \cite{OpenVINS,xVIO}.

-For VINS to work properly, it is necessary to accurately calibrate the camera IMU system.
-Physical methods can be used to perform this calibration, such as the use of high accuracy 3D scanners or CAD models.
+For a V-INS to work properly, it is necessary to accurately calibrate camera IMU systems for high-accuracy localization.
+Methods for performing this calibration include the use of high accuracy 3D measurements using CAD models or 3D scanners.
 However, these methods can be prohibitive due to cost and resource constraints.
 Additionally, without further calibration of the physical sensor body with the produced measurements, these types of calibrations cannot fully calculate the extrinsic calibration parameters.
 Finally, due to shifts in sensor mounting, maintenance, or repair, calibrations cannot be assumed to be constant over the lifetime of a mobile system, further increasing the costs of calibration.